Seabird Nesting Sites

 The Solent provides important wintering grounds for over 125,000 ducks, geese and wading birds.

 While individual sites in the Solent may be home to most of a population of a particular species, the complex network of interconnected habitats can also be considered as a single unit.
 For example, many species move between sites in winter and various sites may be used in successive years.
 Further afield, many of the birds supported by habitats in the Solent move between continents – for example, terns over-winter in Western Africa and will make the long return journey back to us each spring.
-As part of the Solent Seascape Project, we will deliver ten new seabird nesting habitats to support the 12,000 breeding pairs found across the project area.
+As part of the Solent Seascape Project, we are actively restoring, enhancing or creating at least ten nesting sites for seabirds within the project area.
+Our aim is to reverse the decline, stabilise and then support the growth of the 12,000 breeding pairs currently making their home in the Solent.

 Our partners at RSPB offer technical expertise on seabird habitat restoration and have started delivering seabird habitat restoration and creation, working closely with the other habitat restoration efforts.
 Natural England are also actively restoring seabird nesting sites and provide technical advice on all aspects of the work.